lcpz/lain/Widgets.md

 Unless otherwise expressly noted, `function` returns a `wibox.widget.textbox`.

-We say this because, for some widget, `function` return a table to be used for notification and update purposes.
+We say this because, for some widget, `function` returns a table to be used for notification and update purposes.

 Almost all widgets can be set by an input function called `settings`: you can markup textboxes and do whatever customization within it.